 MA Entrance Requirements

-- You must possess a good undergraduate degree (or non-UK equivalent qualification) in metalwork, jewellery or a related subject, for example textiles, sculpture, architecture or industrial design.
-Your application should be supported by good academic references and you should possess a range of practical skills.
+Jewellery & Metal (J&M) seeks to recruit students who are talented, enthusiastic, energetic, professionally minded, with an open and critical approach to design and making.
+Applicants must possess a good undergraduate degree (or non-UK equivalent qualification) in metalwork, jewellery or a related subject; for example, textiles, sculpture, architecture and industrial design.
+Applications should be supported by good academic references and applicants should possess a range of practical skills.
 Equivalent professional experience or apprenticeships are also taken into account.

-- Applications may be considered from candidates without formal training and/or qualifications in other subjects, but you must clearly demonstrate a passion for our subject area.
+Applications may be considered from candidates without formal training and/or qualifications in other subjects, but must clearly demonstrate an understanding of the subject area and potential to bring expertise, perceptions, knowledge etc. from another discipline that would contribute to the J&M group dynamic.

-- The folio should show the range of your creative and technical abilities, communicate your inspirations and ideas – most importantly, it should demonstrate how you think.
+- The portfolio should show the range of creative and technical abilities and communicate inspirations and ideas.

-- Please submit up to ten digital images of finished work or work in progress.
-Each main image can be accompanied by up to six supporting images of relevant visual research or preparatory work, such as 3D models, drawings, sketchbook scans or contextual references that are relevant to your creative thinking.
+- Applicants should submit up to 10 digital images of finished work or work in progress.
+Each main image can be accompanied by up to six supporting images of relevant visual research or preparatory work, such as 3D models, drawings, sketchbook scans or contextual references that are relevant to their creative thinking.

-- Images must be in JPG or PNG format (2MB max, and we prefer 1024 x 768 pixels or greater) or videos in MOV, MP4 or M4V (80MB max) format.
+- Images must be in JPG or PNG format (2MB max, and 1024 x 768 pixels or greater are preferred) or videos in MOV, MP4 or M4V (80MB max) format.

 Cross College Requirements